Mother/Land: Critical Interpretation

 Michèle Lacombe in her article “More than Where the Heart Is: Meeting Places in Wabanaki Poetry by Cheryl Savageau and Mihku Paul” discusses how Savageau's writing represents traditional Abenaki conceptions of community, family, and kinship as fostered by oral tradition.
 She also echoes the notion that Savageau's poems strongly embody a sense of place (134).

 Reception

-Mother/Land has been praised by Allison Hedge Coke and Craig Womack (Muscogee).
+Mother/Land has been praised by Allison Hedge Coke and Craig Womack.